 It may require that I purchase a new device when we get to the US, but for now, I can do a few workarounds until we get there.
 I have set up to use voice activation on a google document and then copy and paste it into the WordPress editor.
-I am doing it the hard way right now and will decide by tomorrow which will be the best way to go.
+I am doing it the hard way right now and will decide which will be the best way to go by tomorrow.

 Many animals in herds and groups may have a few group members on the lookout during the night.
 We see this with impalas and other animals who tend to habitat in numbers, instead of loners like warthogs, (some) wildebeest, and bushbucks, all of whom may wander the park on their own, except for those families with young.

 It’s not surprising to us to see how much alike we are, humans and animals.
-By watching their behavior, day after day, month after month, we learn so much about them and ourselves.
+We learn so much about them and ourselves by watching their behavior, day after day, month after month.
 We all find great comfort in lingering in a safe space, with or without others at our side.

 That’s it for today, folks.
-We’ll keep coming back for more as our three-week countdown begins tomorrow, with us leaving Marloth Park On June 29th since we must leave South Africa on June 30th and we have a long travel experience ahead of us.
+We’ll keep coming back for more as our three-week countdown begins tomorrow, with us leaving Marloth Park On June 29th since we must go South Africa on June 30th, and we have a long travel experience ahead of us.

 Photo from one year ago today, June 7, 2020: